 2. A key to success is asking the right questions.

-The best salesperson is that one that asks the best questions.
+The best salesperson is the one that asks the best questions.
 And most salespeople either do not ask any or enough questions.

 This can easily be fixed by learning what questions to ask and this will immediately improve a salesperson’s professional selling skills.

 3. Being prepared for objections will improve results.

 Objections are going to come up when talking with prospects.
 And most of the time the same objections come up again and again and will only fall into a set of about only 10 objections.